 The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Directors' report included in the financial statements, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Directors' Report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.